kapsel-hq/kapsel/docs/reference/GLOSSARY.md

 # Glossary

-This glossary defines domain-specific terms used throughout the Hooky project.
+This glossary defines domain-specific terms used throughout the Kapsel project.
 Understanding these terms is essential for working with the codebase and documentation.

 ## A